bilektugrul/SimpleServerTools/README.md

 LuckPerms is a must.
 I have no experience with other permission plugin and cannot provide support for other plugins.

-Fully tested and compiled with AdoptOpenJDK 8_292.
-AdoptOpenJDK 16 works too.
-Let me know if something is wrong with some Java version.
+Fully tested and compiled with AdoptOpenJDK 16.
+Versions below 16 is not and will not be supported.

 ## Wiki